Boys Varsity Lacrosse

 The Canterbury boys' varsity lacrosse program prides itself on playing the top competition to ensure Saints are prepared for the collegiate level.
 In addition to a tough league schedule, the boys’ lacrosse team competes against top Division I teams including Taft, Trinity-Pawling, Berkshire, and Portsmouth Abbey.

-Since the program began in 1970, Canterbury has produced four All-Americans; Billy Bergner '09, Eric Fernandes '13, Casey Fuller '14, and Noah Rak '14.
+Since the program began in 1970, Canterbury has produced a series of All-Americans; John Gilbane '74, Ross Moscatelli '91, Frank Radin' 94, Ryan Radonis '99, Billy Bergner '09, Eric Fernandes '13, Casey Fuller '14, and Noah Rak '14.
 Saints have gone on to play at Division I and Division III schools such as the University of Loyola (MD), Villanova University, Sacred Heart University, University of Massachusetts, Fairfield University, Holy Cross, Hobart College, Salisbury College, Gettysburg College, Providence College, Wesleyan University, Washington College, West Point, and many others.

 While a member of the Saints team for only one year, Keith Angell ‘75 was a force for the Boys’ Varsity Lacrosse team.
 He was selected to the All-Western New England team his sophomore year of high school before becoming a tremendous asset for the Saints by leading the team to their league championship title in 1975.
 Keith ‘75 then advanced his playing career at Duke University, NC as a four-year starter on the School’s nationally ranked Division 1 team.
 A lifelong fan and promoter of the sport, Keith ‘75 has continued his involvement in lacrosse since his career at both Canterbury and Duke.
 Keith was the Founder of Medfield (MA)Lacrosse, now an eight-time boys and two-time girls state champion.
 He currently serves as the President of the Canterbury Lacrosse Association.